Api

 enum Protocol {

-BITCOIN = 0,
+PROTOCOL_UNSPECIFIED = 0,

 }

-/** Decimal string for precise amounts */
+/** Decimal string — human-readable, NOT base units */

 interface DecimalString {

-value: string // e.g., '1.5', '0.001'
+value: string // e.g., '1.5', '0.001' — always in whole-asset units

 }